joemans3/SMS_BP/README.md

 3. In the conda prompt, navigate to the folder where you downloaded this repository using : **cd "path_to_folder"**
 4. Using the **SMS_BP.yml** file, create a new environment using: **conda env create -f SMS_BP.yml**
 5. Activate the environment using: **conda activate SMS_BP**
-6. Install the extra pip packages using: **pip install -r requirements.txt**
-7. Since tensflow and tensorflow-probability are platform dependent we need to install inidividually.
-    - Try the conda install method: **conda install tensorflow**, and **conda install tensorflow-probability**
-    - If the above method fails, try the pip install method: **pip install tensorflow**, and **pip install tensorflow-probability**
-    - If you are able to install but get an error named TensorflowImportError when running the code you likely installed with conda.
-Ideally this is the best method but for reasons unknown to me it can break.
-As a fix, delete your install and install using pip.
-Explicitly, run these commands (in order): **conda activate base**, **conda remove --name SMS_BP --all**.
-Once this is done, rerun **conda env create -f SMS_BP.yml**, **conda activate SMS_BP**, **pip install -r requirements.txt**, now do **pip install tensorflow**, and **pip install tensorflow-probability**.
-Ideally these should all be done in the requirements.txt or pyproject, but again tensorflow has different builds for different systems and sometimes the simple install methods give weird results.
-I don't know enough about the details to fix it in general, but performing these steps if the issue arises will fix the problem.

-8. Now we will install this package in edit mode so we can use its functionalities without invoking sys.path.append() every time.
+6. Now we will install this package in edit mode so we can use its functionalities without invoking sys.path.append() every time.
     - Run the command: **pip install -e . --config-settings editable_mode=compat**
     - This will install the package in editable mode and you can now use the package in any python environment without having to append the path every time.